M4G1C14N5/Inventory-management-system/README.md

 # Inventory-management-system

 #2 Features
-- [ x] Set up a Next.js project with Material UI components (8/8/2024)
+- [x] Set up a Next.js project with Material UI components (8/8/2024)
-- [x ] Implement a Firebase backend for data storage (8/8/2024)
+- [x] Implement a Firebase backend for data storage (8/8/2024)
-- [x ] Create a form to add, delete, and update pantry items (8/8/2024)
+- [x] Create a form to add, delete, and update pantry items (8/8/2024)
 - [ ] Add a search or filter functionality to easily find items
 - [ ] Create a presentable frontend design to display all pantry items
 - [ ] Deploy to Vercel and use CI/CD